Cleveland Clinic and NewYork-Presbyterian on healthcare in a pandemic

 Previous red tape that would have been a barrier to getting this done – such as bandwidth and security issues that were national and regulatory – all came down.
 “That felt really, really good,” says Adrienne.
-“It freed us up to do much more important work – to focus on patient care.”
+“It freed us up to do much more important work – to focus on the patient experience.”

 On inequality and social injustice

 “One of the reasons that I love living in New York, that I choose to be a New Yorker is because when you walk out of your front door, the whole world is there,” says Rick.
 “It’s our community.
 And just when you think it can't get more challenging, it did.
 “We saw horrific, deplorable, and revolting incidences of racism – everything from murder to harassment in Central Park.”

 Rick says that compounding this is the horrendous inequality of the disease.
 “Let's get to the really tough stuff:

 When you look at who dies from COVID, the disparity smacks you in the face.

 Rick says it is clear that something has to change.
 “Policy-wise, funding-wise, models-of-care wise etc etc. And then with racism itself.
 Thoughts and prayers just are not going to cut it.
 They never have.”

 “Our organization has made a very strong commitment to change,” he says.